uofa-cmput404/uofa-cmput404.github.io/content/labsignments/django.md

 You can submit and then resubmit as many times as you want before the deadline, so submit early and often.

+Do not leave additional comments on the Canvas.
+Any comments made on the submission after the due date will be removed.
+Any submission attempt abusing Canvas by making a comment with your repo link after the due date will also be removed.
+If you have a question about your grade DO NOT comment here, instead, use the instructor contact form on the help page on the website within 10 days of getting your marks back.
+TAs are not allowed to change grades.

 ---

 ### Further Tips